-The other type of rental concessions landlords offer are more broker based but are still a tactic used to lure renters, and is called an OP (also known as "Owner Pays").
-This means that the landlord is willing to pay your broker fee, ultimately signaling that the apartment is "No-Fee".
-The amount that is paid out from the landlord to the broker is in the amount of one month's rent.
-This is why many times landlords advertise the concession and/or property, as one month free and/or an OP, see below for examples advertised by Icon.
+The other type of rental concessions landlords offer are aimed at enticing brokers to lure renters on behalf of landlords.
+The tactic is referred to as an 'OP' (also known as Owner Pays or Owner Paid).
+This means that the landlord is willing to pay the broker fee, ultimately signaling to the public that the apartment is 'No Fee' because the renter will incur no extra broker fee charges.
+Commonly used terms such 'OP Fee' or 'One Month OP' are advertised on websites.
+The amount that is paid out from the landlord to the broker is in the amount of one months rent.
+This is why many times landlords advertise the concession and/or property, as one month free and/or a one month OP.
+See below for examples advertised by Icon Realty.

-There is one note every renter should be cognizant of, and that is if you go with a broker to a building that is paying an OP OR a month free (which is most common) you will lose out on collecting the free month because that sum will be paid to the broker, in these cases it might be smarter to go sans the broker so you can benefit the most from the concessions.
+There is one note every renter should be cognizant of, and that is if you go with a broker to a building that is paying an OP OR a month free (which is most common) you will lose out on collecting the free month because that sum will be paid to the broker, in these cases it might be smarter to go sans broker so you, as a renter, can benefit the most from the concessions.
 However, if you go with a broker to a building that is offering an OP AND a month free you can be entitled to collect one month free and have your landlord pay your broker fee.

 But what happens if you go to a landlord that is offering an OP AND a month free and you don't have a broker with you?
 Great question!
 Although brokers are trained to have your best interest and their fiduciary obligations are to you, it does happen that if you represent yourself in the transaction you can actually gain the best value and negotiate to have the OP relayed to you instead so you can benefit from TWO months free!

 Check out these AND vs OR examples to see what we mean: